 About me

-I was born in 1983 and grew up in the Buckinghamshire village of Emberton, about sixty miles north of London, but at the age of sixteen I moved with my family to a remote and rain-soaked corner of the Scottish Highlands.
+I was born in 1983 and grew up in the Buckinghamshire village of Emberton, but at the age of sixteen I moved with my family to a remote and rain-soaked corner of the Scottish Highlands.

-After leaving school, I went on an eight-month trip around the world, during which I worked as a volunteer school teacher on Pentecost Island in Vanuatu.
-The next three years were nominally spent studying biology at the University of Edinburgh, although in fact my life revolved around an assortment of part-time jobs and further overseas adventures, including popping pills on a Bolivian mountaintop in the name of science and counting frogs in the Belizean jungle.
+After leaving school, I spent a year travelling around the world and volunteering as a school teacher on Pentecost Island in Vanuatu.
+The next three years were dominated by an assortment of part-time jobs and further overseas adventures, including popping pills on a Bolivian mountaintop in the name of science and counting frogs in the Belizean jungle.
+I also got a Biology degree from the University of Edinburgh.
 After graduating, I spent a year tutoring biology at Basil Paterson College in Edinburgh.

-In June 2006, I returned to the South Pacific, spending nearly three years back amongst the islands, the coconuts, the coral fragments, the hibiscus flowers and the biting insects.
-There I worked as a science teacher, and in my spare time helped to document endangered Melanesian languages, some of which had hardly been written down before.
+In 2006, I returned to the South Pacific, spending nearly three years back amongst the islands, the coconuts, the coral fragments, the hibiscus flowers and the biting insects.
+There I worked as a science teacher, and helped to document endangered Melanesian languages.

 |